benwinding/benw-blog/source/_drafts/perception-of-open-source-compensation.md

 The thing is, that's the point of open-source... to give without expecting anything in return.

-In my experience, anything else is
+In my experience, anything else is terrible.

 Your pricing conflicts with your open source users.
 You need them to build and improve the product but you also want them to have a worse experience otherwise your cloud-hosted solution will not prevail.